Jake Jervis: Plymouth Argyle

 On 29 June 2015, Jervis agreed a one-year contract with League Two club Plymouth Argyle, linking up again with manager Derek Adams who had signed him for Ross County.
 He scored his first goal for Plymouth in a 4–1 win over Carlisle United on 18 August 2015.
 Jervis scored 13 goals in 49 appearances as Plymouth were promoted to League One after finishing second in League Two in 2016–17.

 Luton Town

 Jervis signed a two-and-a-half-year deal with another League Two club, Luton Town, on 31 January 2018; the fee was undisclosed.
 He joined Luton's League One rivals AFC Wimbledon on 31 August 2018 on a season-long loan.
 Jervis was loaned out again on 2 September 2019, joining League Two club Salford City until the end of the 2019–20 season.

+Spells abroad

 On 19 August 2020, Jervis joined Veikkausliiga side SJK on a deal until the end of the season.
 In November 2020, he extended his contract with the Finnish club until the end of the 2022 season.

+In July 2023, after a short spell with Indian Super League club East Bengal, Jervis returned to Finland, signing with KuPS until the end of the season.
+He helped the team finish as runners-up in the Veikkausliga, and left when his contract expired.

+Return to England

+Jervis signed for Brackley Town of the National League North on 5 December 2023, and made his debut the same day in the starting eleven for a 1–0 defeat away to Chester.
+He made five appearances before leaving the club a month later when his contract expired.
+Jervis joined Northern Premier League Division One West club Hednesford Town on 16 February.
+He scored his first league goal for the club on 1 April in a 4–3 defeat to Nantwich Town, and five days later in a 1–1 draw with Prescot Cables.
+Hednesford finished the season in the relegation places, but received a reprieve, and Jervis signed on for a further year.